AppJail-makejails/wazuh/README.md

 ```
 ### Bootstrap a FreeBSD version

 Before you can begin creating containers, AppJail needs to fetch and extract components for create jails.
 If you are creating FreeBSD jails it must be a version equal or lesser than your host version.
-In this example we will create a 13.2-RELEASE bootstrap.

 ```console
 # appjail fetch